KonstantinM08/PP8/README.md

 #### Reflection Question

-* **What is the difference between redirecting to stdin and explicitly opening a file with `fopen`?**
+* **What is the difference between redirecting to stdin and explicitly opening a file with `fopen`?** stdin  redirects the opening of a file to the operating systems, wich hooks it to the standard input stream of the program before execution.
+The program reads from stdin like input from the terminal, allowing for a high flexibility of the same lines of code.
+When a program opens a file explicitly it makes a direct request at the operating systems API.
 ---

 ### Task 5: Caesar Cipher & Prototype Asymmetric XOR Cipher